Back to Articles

 A sensitive child may awaken your own rejected sensitivity.

-If you were called dramatic, weak, too much, or too emotional, you may feel irritated when your child cries easily or needs gentleness.
-Not because you do not love them, but because their sensitivity touches the place where yours was shamed.
+If you were called dramatic, weak, too much, or too emotional, you may feel irritated when your child cries or gets upset easily.

 A useful question is: "How do I treat the sensitive part of myself?"